StevenCederrand/Phonebook/readme.md

 * The client uses the server site to view all of his clients
 * That all of the contacts have unique names
-* You have to change the path in the .java file if you want to send a custom .xml file
+* You have to change the path in the .java file if you want to send a custom .xml file For future work, the client should be able to upload the .xml file on the website, have it re-formatted.
+Be able to add or remove contacts.
+Then even be able to download the new json formatted phone book.